chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ## Abstract

-Personal Assistants Virtual Assistant that reinvent a new way for individuals to interact with computers.A Personal Virtual Assistant allows a user to simply ask questions in the same manner that they would address a human, and are even capable of doing some basic tasks like opening apps,reading out news, taking notes, Playing video and pausing and play them etc., with just a voice command.
+Personal Assistants Virtual Assistant that reinvent a new way for individuals to interact with computers.
+A Personal Virtual Assistant allows a user to simply ask questions in the same manner that they would address a human, and are even capable of doing some basic tasks like opening apps, reading out news, taking notes, Playing video and pausing and play them etc., with just a voice command.
 Personal Assistants using Artificial intelligence, Machine Learning and Natural Language Processing in Text to speech and speech to Text in speech recognition.

-## Table of Contents of the Sypnosis
+## Table of Contents of the Synopsis

 - [Olivia-A-Personal-Virtual-Assistant](#olivia-a-personal-virtual-assistant)
   - [Declaration](#declaration)